Super-Protocol/docs/docs/developers/deployment_guides/llm/index.md

 }
 ```

-Please carefully study the detailed information about the parameter code and how it should be specified in the section [Prepare and deploy Tunnel Client](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-client) of Node.js with Tunnels guide.
+Please carefully study the detailed information about parameters and how it should be specified in the section [Prepare and deploy Tunnel Client](/developers/deployment_guides/tunnels/manual_run#prepare-and-deploy-tunnel-client) of Node.js with Tunnels guide.

 ### 4. Launch Tunnel Client